New students

 Services and support for new students

-Students at Lund University have access to an extensive services and support structure to help you perform well and find a good work–life balance.
+Students at Lund University have access to a wide range of services and support.
+This will help you to perform well and achieve a good work-life balance.

 If you have programme- or course-specific questions, contact your coordinator.